eloylloveras/EneRIC-Connecting-People/README.md

 4. PREPARE THE VIRTUAL ENVIRONMENT
    - Once you have both VMWARE deployed and the API_KEY execute this commands.
     ```bash
-     1. En la VMWARE de open5gs:
+     1. In the VMWARE open5gs:
           1. sudo nmcli con up ogstun

-     2. En la VMWARE de gnb:
+     2. In the VMWARE de gnb:
           1. sudo ip netns add ue1

 5. EXECUTE THE DEMO